 Beyond that basic information (which is still valuable), it’s a paid tool.
 But they let you try it out for seven days before you have to start paying.

 Which piece of software you download and use (no, this isn’t cloud-based SaaS) depends on what type of machine you’re operating on: Mac or PC.

 The idea behind these tools is to be a full-scale SEO boost: making sure your on-page tags are up to scratch and to understand how to improve your site overall.

-But beyond that, they help you find out what keywords your clients are beating you at so you not only know what keywords to add to your campaign lists, but which ones you need to focus on building out via on-page content and higher bidding.
+But beyond that, they help you find out which keywords you’re losing out on to the competition.
+With this knowledge, you can prioritize adding keywords to your campaign lists and building out others via on-page content and higher bidding.

-And Hitwise is their online consumer intelligence tool that has a much higher barrier to entry than the typical SEO spying tools and SaaS-based PPC tools.
+Given that Experian’s capabilities stretch well beyond the financial industry, their tool has a similarly high barrier to entry compared to typical SEO spying tools and SaaS-based PPC tools.

-When it comes to keywords, the data will help you discover keywords to trim and to add to your list to increase your SEO effectiveness.
+This data can help you discover keywords to add to and remove from your list to increase your SEO effectiveness.

 Are you noticing a common theme here?

-Loads and loads of these tools focus on finding out what your competitors are doing so you can dominate them and gain an edge over whatever it is they’re doing to put you out of the picture online.
+Loads and loads of these tools focus on finding out what your competitors are doing.
+We want you to gain an edge over whatever it is they’re doing to put you out of the picture online.

 This is another one.